Bob Morrison, founder of Honor Flight of the Quad Cities, dies

 He served as the first Hub Director for Honor Flight of the Quad Cities.
 He led the first 33 flights taking over 3,000 veterans to see their memorials in Washington D.C.

-His obituary can be found on the link on this page.
+His obituary can be found on this page.